zaraavoyan/p-and-e-final-project-fall-2017/README.md

 [Fritzing diagram](https://drive.google.com/a/cca.edu/file/d/1-p4NJ48oKWVzbgLhkwBgPsI4trJ0rRzv/view?usp=sharing) (this isn't how the shield is connected since it's not the same one, but the thermometer is connected like this)

-I'm using pin 15 as my analog input.

 ## Challenges